ffrqw/ECE209AS/README.md

 Analyze the Android app.

 ## TODO
-Intercept HTTP packet from Rachio server to Rachio controller (use dSniff).
+- Intercept HTTP packet from Rachio server to Rachio controller (use dSniff).
+- Analyze app code (use jDax and Inspeckage).
+- kill TCP connection.

 ## Reference
 【1】IoT Hackers Handbook: An ultimate guide to hacking the Internet of Things